 But looking at marathon runners in a race?
 No one is listening to music!

 .
-I have small ears – and finding a pair of earmolds that fits me is impossible.
-I've tried a few different brands, but they all feel like they're about to fall off.
-Plus, foam earplugs make a big mess when I'm done jogging.
+I have small ears – and finding a pair of ear molds that fit me is impossible.
+I’ve tried a few different brands, but they all feel like they’re about to fall off.
+Plus, foam earplugs make a big mess when I’m done jogging.

 This contact causes the sound to rebound out of your ear, which will cause you to turn up the volume to compensate for the loss in sound quality.

+How Are Earbuds Supposed To Fit?
 Earbuds come in a variety of styles and sizes and users have preferences on which style works best for them.
-Some people would prefer to have an earbud that is designed to stay in the ears while jogging or working out.
-Other would rather have a pair that is designed to fit comfortably in the ears, but not so tight that they are uncomfortable.
+Some people would prefer an earbud that stays in the ears while jogging or working out.
+Other would rather have a pair that fits comfortably in the ears, but not so tight that they are uncomfortable.

-Another option is a pair that doesn't leave the ear, but rather has an ear hook.
-In any case, it is important to know which works best for the user to get the most enjoyment out of their earbuds.
+Another option is a pair that doesn’t leave the ear, but has an ear hook.
+It is important to know which works best for the user to get the most enjoyment out of their earbuds.